utm-cssc/website/content/docs/Firebase.md

 #### Successful messages:

-The following are success messages you may encounter when voting or subscribing to the email list
+The following are success messages that you may encounter when voting or subscribing to the email list

 - Vote has been submitted
 - Unsubscribed!